All Episodes

 Why not?

-Because based on the research that I've done, it seems that it's unconstitutional for the United States government to create a fiat currency because the constitution pretty explicitly says that you know we can make gold and silver backed coinage, but in the implication, of course, is that fiat is not legal in the United States, and it seems to me, and this is just my naive sort of lay minute interpretation that the Federal Reserve was a way for the government to outsource fiat to a private institution.
+Because based on the research that I've done, it seems that it's unconstitutional for the United States government to create a fiat currency because the Constitution pretty explicitly says that we can make gold and silver-backed coinage.

 What do you think?

-Well, and also add usury, because instead of the treasury minting coins interest-free, you now have to pay interest for another party to create the money supply, which they loan to you, which you can never pay back because they're right, it's going to be X plus interest versus X, so it's impossible to get it.
+Because instead of the Treasury minting coins interest-free, you now have to pay interest for another party to create the money supply, which they loan to you, which you can never pay back because it's going to be X plus interest versus X. So it's impossible to get out of debt.

-They only print X number of dollars, but you owe X plus interest, so the debt cycle always increases.
+They only print X number of dollars, but you owe X plus interest.

-Well, even in the old testament, it says that you're not supposed to loan.
+Well, even in the Old Testament, it says that you're not supposed to loan.

 Maybe I'm wrong about that.

-But in the old testament, I don't think you're supposed to loan money on interest to your neighbor.
+But in the Old Testament, I don't think you're supposed to loan money on interest to your neighbor.

 Yeah.

-Like it's um you're gonna have bi-metallism and you could just discover a silver mine or whatever and still get inflation that way, but it's just a way to limit what the total supply is, but they'll just do fractional reserve banking.
+It's you're going to have biometallism and you can just discover a silver mine or whatever and still get inflation that way.

 Because if not, that doesn't really do much good.